shirish93/shirish93.github.io/_posts/2024-01-01-leadership-styles.md

 * **Spiritual Leadership:** Develop a strong personal vision, connect with team values, encourage ethical decision-making, inspire through storytelling.
 * **Technical Leadership:** Continuously learn and upskill, collaborate with technical experts, communicate technical concepts effectively, focus on problem-solving and innovation.
-* **Personal Leadership:** Develop interpersonal skills, be a mentor and coach, build trust and rapport, create a learning environment.
+* **Personal Leadership:** Develop interpersonal skills, be a mentor and coach, build trust and rapport, create a learning environment, practice active listening.
-* **Inspirational/Celebrity Leadership:** Develop your personal brand, connect with the broader community, leverage your influence for good, stay authentic and humble.
+* **Inspirational/Celebrity Leadership:**  Connect with the broader community, leverage your influence for good, stay authentic and humble, be comfortable with fame.

-### How the Framework Benefits Followers
+### How the Framework Helps Followers

-The multidimensional framework of engineering leadership empowers followers in several ways:
+If you're not a leader, you can still benefit from my framework.
+The idea is to identify your leaders' strengths, and leveraege them at their strongest axes.

-* **Improved understanding of leaders:** Recognizing the different dimensions of leadership allows you to better understand your leaders' motivations, strengths, and potential limitations.
+* **Better understanding of leaders:** Recognizing the different axes of leadership allows you to better figure out your leaders.
+You can better understand their motivations, strengths, and potential limitations.
 This empowers you to:
     * Appreciate different leadership styles: Instead of judging a leader based on a single trait, you can appreciate their unique way of contributing to the team.
     * Identify your preferred leadership style: Recognizing your own needs and preferences helps you move towards leaders who inspire you in specific ways.
     * Anticipate leader behavior: Understanding the strengths and weaknesses of different leadership styles helps you predict how leaders might react in different situations.